julienXX/vatmess/README.md

 # VAT Mess

 A simple JSON API to retrieve what VAT rate to apply to an EU customer.
+Check it out [here](http://vatmess.herokuapp.com).

 ## Prerequisites